You Don’t Have Permission to Open the Application on Mac

 One of the reasons apps won’t open is when they contain binary files that were compressed using UPX.
 In such cases, you must install UPX to help you unpack the compressed binaries through UPX.

-A note from our experts: A few explanations to the process.
+A friendly reminder: A few explanations to the process.
 Homebrew is a free, open-source package management software that simplifies the process of installing other software on macOS.
 Ultimate Packer for Executables (UPX) is free and open-source software that can reduce the file size of an executable.
 It supports several executable formats from various operating systems, including macOS apps.

 7. Disable System Integrity Protection